Post

 There have been many attempts to apply Vision-Language Models (VLMs) to the medical AI field, but simply aligning images with text, like CLIP, has clear limitations.
 In medical data, the relationships between specialized terms (e.g., “Pneumonia”, “Pneumothorax”)—the Knowledge Graph—are crucial.

 This paper (KAD) tackles the question, “How can we inject the domain knowledge possessed by doctors into the model?” by taking a direct approach using the UMLS, a massive medical knowledge graph.
-The result that its Zero-shot performance reached the level of expert radiologists was particularly impressive, making it a must-read for any medical AI researcher.
+The result that its zero-shot performance matched or exceeded the average of three radiologists (by F1 and MCC) on the five CheXpert competition pathologies was particularly impressive, making it a must-read for any medical AI researcher.

 Introduction